Papers

 Abstract: A significant component of intense rivalry between the United States and China in the recent decade has been competition for allies and partners.
 As nations are squeezed by both superpowers to choose a side, what has often been overlooked is that middle powers have agency.
 We examine middle power preferences in the case of South Korea, who faces a security-economic trade-off as a country that maintains a strong security relationship with the U.S. and a strong economic relationship with China.
 We field an original public opinion survey on 2,120 respondents in South Korea, and find that individual ideology and partisanship play a bigger role in determining their alignment preferences between the U.S. and China than personal economic considerations such as individual job vulnerability to Chinese sanctions or reliance on Chinese goods consumption.

-Teaching Hate?
-The Effect of School History Education on Foreign Policy Attitudes (with Jeongmin Park)
+Teaching the Past, Informing the Present?
+The Impact of School History Education on International Attitudes (with Jeongmin Park)

 Under Review [paper]